 With a self-care definition on the table, we can now turn to look at what happens to us when we add it to our lives.
 So, why is self-care important?

-- Improved resistance to disease.
+Improved resistance to disease.
 There is evidence that most self-care activities activate your parasympathetic nervous system (PNS).
 What this means is that your body goes into a restful, rejuvenating mode, helping it to fortify its immune system.
-So, with better self-care often comes fewer colds, cases of flu and upset stomachs.

 Types Of Self Care